shreexc/ChatGPT/README.md

-# ChatGPT
-This is a complete front-end replica of ChatGPT (dynamic &amp; responsive).
-Read description for more details.
+This repository contains a complete frontend replica of the OG AI chatbot ChatGPT, using vanilla HTML, CSS for beginners to learn & practice from this.
+It is dynamically responsive i.e. the website changed according to the screen sizes.